nboughton/NordSur/README.md

 ======

 NordSur is a MacOS Big Sur like theme for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Pantheon, XFCE, Mate, etc.
+Based on WhiteSur by [Vince Liuice](https://github.com/vinceliuice)

+NordSur is currently far from complete.
+I haven't finished applying the palette to all the themes of the original WhiteSur.
+It is currently only tested for GTK3/GNOME.
+Pull requests are welcome.

 ## Info